 Continuing Education and the Job Search ...

 My name is Dr. C. J. Trayser.
-I was a Doctoral student at Pepperdine University from 2007-2009 studying the field of Education.
+I was a Doctoral student at Pepperdine University from 2007-2009 studying the field of Learning Technology.
 I then spent a few years working on my dissertation.
 I would like to share a little insight about my dissertation study.

-A few months after the 9/11/01 event, the business at my firm declined to the point that many in my group were laid off, including me.
+A few months after the 9/11/2001 event, the business at my firm declined to the point that many in my group were laid off, including me.
 I had years of experience and a bachelor's degree, so I expected a short job search.
-But much to my dismay, I found the job search to be lengthier than I expected.
-After much trial and struggle (and a few short-term consulting jobs), my efforts paid off.
-But many that were in the same situation saw their job searches stretch to a year, two years, three years or more.
+But much to my dismay, I found the job search to be a lot lengthier than I expected.
+After much trial and struggle (and a few short-term consulting jobs), my job search efforts paid off.
+But many that were in the same situation saw their job searches stretch to a year, two years, three years, or more.

 Now, several years later, the unemployment situation still has not fully recovered from the latest recession -- yes, the unemployment numbers are down, but so are the good paying jobs and the number of people in the workforce.
 I still see many college-educated professionals struggling with extended unemployment.
 I work with many of these people in a volunteer role to help them find new jobs and careers.
 During my time with these job seekers, a common question often arises: "Would it help shorten my job search if I returned to school?"

-In my job search back in 2002-2003, I found that job searchers with an advanced degree held a definite benefit in my profession.
+In my job search back in 2002-2003, I found that job searchers with an advanced degree held a definite benefit in my profession, so yes, I returned to school which seemed to result in more interviews.
 But I could not draw viable conclusions from merely my single experience.
-To validate if continuing academic education was truly beneficial to the job search, this question needed to be researched.
+To validate if continuing an academic education was truly beneficial to the job search, this question needed to be researched.
 Thus, my research and dissertation on this topic.